palanitt/shape/README.md

   git clone https://github.com/palanitt/shape.git

  Approach 1:
- - Go to the project root directory and run the following commands. *This requires maven command line to be available in the system* mvn clean install mvn spring-boot:run
+ - Go to the project root directory and run the following commands.
+ Note:- This requires maven command line to be available in the system* mvn clean install mvn spring-boot:run

  Approach 2:
- - Go to the project root directory and run the following commands to run the application as a docker container. *This requires docker engine to be available in the system*
+ - Go to the project root directory and run the following commands to run the application as a docker container.
+ Note:- This requires docker engine to be available in the system/virtual machine
  - docker build -t shape-app .
  - docker run -p 8090:8080 shape-app, where 8090 is the host port and 8080 is the container port.

  Approach 3:
- - Go to the target folder under the project root directory and run the jar as a java application using the following command. *This requires java 8 or above to be available in the system*
+ - Go to the target folder under the project root directory and run the jar as a java application using the following command.
+ Note:- This requires java 8 or above to be available in the system
  - java -jar shape-0.0.1-SNAPSHOT.jar